Illustration: Louis Byrne

 Let’s dive in!

-As their name implies, guitar amp simulator plugins allow us to emulate the sound of a physical amp, entirely in-the-box.
-Most DAWs come with a stock option these days, and there are also a myriad of third-party options that you can explore (we’ll highlight a few later).
-Depending on the plugin, some also allow you to emulate effects pedals and even microphone placement.
+As their name implies, amp simulator plugins are digital tools that allow us to emulate the sound of a physical amp, entirely in-the-box.
+Most DAWs come with a stock option or two these days, and there are also a myriad of third-party options that you can explore (we’ll highlight a few later).
+Depending on the plugin, some also allow you to emulate effects pedals and even microphone placement, which can help you further manipulate your tone.

 Logic Pro’s built-in amp simulator